AlessioCoser/alessiocoser.github.io/_posts/2023-07-17-why-i-avoid-orms.md

 In this case, you are doing a double mapping: one handled _auto-magically_ by the ORM that converts the retrieved SQL records into the Database Entity, and another, that converts the Database Entity into your domain class.

-Anyway, this can be the way to go if you feel the need to keep using ORMs.
+Anyway, **this can be the way to go** if you feel the need to keep using **ORMs**.
 I used this approach sometimes, but I felt as if I were adding an abstraction of another abstraction.
 So, probably, an unneeded complexity.

 **In the worst-case scenario, you end up leaking all the database entities within the core domain, letting them become part of the domain logic and entangled with each other due to the database relations.**